IAOTW/aliyun-exporter/README.md

 ## Limitation

-- an exporter instance can only scrape metrics from single region (Done)
+- an exporter instance can only scrape metrics from single region
 - ...

 ## TODO